 - Maximum loan term of 7 years

 - You will not always qualify for the £40,000 maximum loan limit

 - One might consider their interest rate expensive

 Am I eligible for a Cheap Loan?

-✔️ Credit Score: In order to qualify for the very best loan deals in the UK, you will need to have a good or excellent credit score.
+- Credit Score: In order to qualify for the most affordable loan deals in the UK, you will need a good to excellent credit score.
 In fact, lenders have the capacity to pull this up with ease, so it’s usually the first thing that they will look at.
 If you have previously fallen behind on debt obligations, or you are still somewhat new to credit, then you probably won’t have a high enough credit score to get a cheap loan.

-✔️ Annual Income: The cheapest loan deals are also reserved for those with a good level of income.
-While lenders such as Admiral might state that you only need to be earning £10,000 per year to qualify for a loan, it is highly unlikely that you will benefit from their top APR rates unless you are making significantly more than this.
-Don’t forget, your specific APR rates are based on the lender’s perceived risk levels, so a higher income illustrates that you can afford to meet your repayments.
+- Annual Income: The cheapest loan deals are also reserved for borrowers with a solid and reliable source of income.
+While lenders such as Admiral might state that you only need to be earning £10,000 per year to qualify for a loan, it is highly unlikely that you will benefit from their coveted APR rates if you the lender isn’t confident about your ability to fund your lifestyle and leave enough for debt repayment with your salary.
+Note that your specific APR rates are based on the lender’s perceived risk levels, so a higher income illustrates that you can afford to meet your repayments.

-✔️ Other Debts: Just because you have a good or excellent credit score – alongside an above-average annual income, this doesn’t mean that you are guaranteed to get the best loan deals.
+- Other Debts: Just because you have a good or excellent credit score – alongside an above-average annual income, this doesn’t mean that you are guaranteed to get the best loan deals.
 Instead, lenders will also need to look at what other debt obligations you currently have outstanding.
-For example, if you are currently holding heaps of credit cards, alongside a number of other loans and a mortgage, the lender might ascertain that your debt levels are too high.
-As such, they will either charge you a higher rate of interest to reflect the increased debt levels, or simply reject the application outright.
+For example, if you are currently holding heaps of credit cards, alongside a number of other loans and a mortgage, the lender might consider you a high risk borrower and deny you the cheap loan regardless of your credit score.

 What happens if I fall behind on my cheap loan repayments?